Ted Grimsrud—September 22, 2014

 Price’s reports are highly suggestive, but they are limited in their scope and document behavior on Yoder’s part that can be variously interpreted, partly simply due to the fragmented and cryptic nature of the stories.
 Based mostly on these stories, some have argued, at one pole, that Yoder was guilty of criminal behavior and others, at the other pole, that in fact he did nothing that could, with precise legal definitions, be called sexual harassment, abuse, or violent behavior.
 Most writing in the past year tends strongly toward the first pole.
 However, that there is so little public data of a concrete form and that what there is can be interpreted in such varied ways seems like a challenge to wait until more information is forthcoming to draw too many conclusions.

 One of the sources that has been cited as an authoritative account is a 516-page e-book written and self-published by a retired Goshen College theology professor, Ruth Krall, The Elephants in God’s Living Room, Volume Three: The Mennonite Church and John Howard Yoder: Collected Essays.
-Krall alludes throughout the book to the wide compass of Yoder’s hurtful behavior; she seems comfortable with the labels “abuser” and “sexual predator.”
+Krall alludes throughout her book to the wide compass of Yoder’s hurtful behavior; she seems comfortable with the labels “abuser” and “sexual predator.”
 However, she offers surprisingly little in the way of concrete examples of that behavior beyond what has already been publicized in Price’s articles.
 She seemingly is motivated by confidentiality concerns; however, she doesn’t even provide concrete stories with the identities of those hurt by Yoder disguised.

 The Mennonite Church USA executive board has hired Goosen to investigate the events.
 She has reportedly been granted access to archival materials that have been heretofore closed, including access to the files of former AMBS Marlin Miller who allegedly received numerous complaints concerning Yoder’s sexual advances toward unwilling women.
 Goosen and collaborators have also reportedly been interviewing numerous of the women who Yoder hurt.
 So, it does appear that more data will be forthcoming, which will help us a great deal to understand what actually happened.